 We also have four Topic Group Representatives who work across topic groups and support the Topic Group Leaders with engagement and outreach activities, as well as strategic management.
 They are: Rebecca Rowe (Centre for Ecology and Hydrology) representing Resources and Systems; Andrew Welfle (University of Manchester) representing Vectors and Resources; Robert Holland (University of Southampton) representing Systems and Resources; and Katie Chong (Aston University) who represents Pre-Treatment and Conversion and Vectors.

-Management of the Supergen Bioenergy Hub is undertaken by the Core Management Group (CMG) comprising of representatives from each of the core academic institutions, along with the Chair of the Advisory Board and a representative from the Chairs of the SHARE network.
+Management of the Supergen Bioenergy Hub is undertaken by the Core Management Group (CMG), comprising representatives from each of the core academic institutions, along with the Chair of the Advisory Board and a representative from the Chairs of the SHARE network.

 The latest phase of the Supergen Bioenergy Hub launched in November 2018 and will run until October 2022.